Skyler827/Lol-calculator/Readme.md

     Command for Mac and Linux (Bash): `source venv/bin/activate`

-    Command for Windows (powershell or cmd): `. .\venv\Scripts\activate.ps1` If you get a permission error, you will have to open a pwershell terminal as administrator and run the following command:
+    Command for Windows (powershell or cmd): `. .\venv\Scripts\activate.ps1`

+    If you get a permission error, open a pwershell terminal as administrator and run the following command:
         `Set-ExecutionPolicy Unrestricted`
 4. Update pip: `pip install --upgrade pip`
 5. Install required dependencies: `pip install -r requirements.txt`
 6. Run `python manage.py runserver`
 7. Request: `GET http://localhost:8000/initializedb` to initialize the list of champions and download the static images
-8.
+8. View the web app at http://localhost:8000 in your browser.

 ## Roadmap

-Currently the tool simulates an autoattack fight between two hardcoded champions.
-I will first make the champions configurable, then make the items and levels configurable, then work on making sure all of the items' effects are correctly applied, then I will start work on programming all champions spells and spell effects, then I will implement a system for champions to determine which spells/autos/active items to use at a given time, then i will implement the Runes, then I will refine the funcitonality
+Currently the tool simulates an autoattack fight between two champions, selected by the user.
+Items and levels are all editable.
+I will work on getting the items' effects to apply, then I will start work on programming all champions spells and spell effects, then I will implement a system for champions to determine which spells/autos/active items to use at a given time, then i will implement the Runes, then I will refine the funcitonality